 The team finally is able to return Mike Williams to a full-go status.
 Williams was the team’s first-round selection in 2017, but never got the opportunity to see the field.
 One year removed from rookie status and Williams is ready to roll within the Chargers system.
 He will help create a healthy partnership with Keenan Allen, the wide receiver talent that saw some of the highest usage rates in the league last season.
 This duo helps to spread defenses and open the middle of the field for work out of the backfield or from the slot and tight-end receiving positions.

 Small strives were also made to improve the defensive line.
 Brandon Mebane was brought in from Seattle to help spell Corey Liuget and open opportunities for standout, Joey Bosa.
 The addition of Mebane gives the team a complete defensive line with end talents.
 The edge rush is covered by Melvin Ingram, who will see relief from draft picks Kyzir White and Uchenna Nwosu.
 Nwosu stands the best chance of cracking the starting lineup, but the development of these players is more important to the organization than instant impact.
 These two will learn from a well-versed linebacker core and may downsize their play to be featured at the formidable edge rush positions.
 Casey Heyward continues to headline the secondary.
 All levels of their defense have impactors that can create struggles for opposing offenses.
 This is a positive note because the team spent a lot of on-field play at defense last year.
 Limiting this timing through the spread of offensive consistency can create the ultimate combination the team needs to compete within the AFC.
-A simplistic division is up for grabs in 2018, so the team likes their prospects of a division takedown.
+A simplistic division is up for grabs, so the team likes their prospects of a division takedown.